Research

 Viral-like Nanoparticles for Vaccines & Therapeutic Delivery

-Natural viruses contain proteins on their outer coat that enable them to evade the immune system, enter into cells, and integrate their genomic DNA into their host’s genome.
+Natural viruses contain proteins on their outer coat that enables them to evade the immune system, enter into cells, and integrate their genomic DNA into their host’s genome.
 Structured DNA nanoparticles can be used to mimic certain aspects of viruses in order to either target tissues and cells for delivery of therapeutic payloads, or activate immune cells for vaccination.
-In this research area we are using structured DNA and RNA nanoparticles to enable the targeted delivery of therapeutic siRNA, mRNA, and CRISPR to organs, tissues, and tumors to help find cures for genetic diseases and cancer, as well as to stimulate the immune system to make effective vaccines to protect against infectious diseases.
-The viral-like DNA nanoparticle shown is bearing 10 copies of an antigenic protein used for a vaccine application (the scale bar is 10nm).
+In this research area we are using structured DNA and RNA nanoparticles to enable the targeted delivery of therapeutic siRNA, mRNA, and CRISPR to organs and tissues including the central nervous system to deliver treatments and cures for diseases of the brain.
+In parallel research, we are also using these virus-like particles to stimulate the humoral immune system to make effective vaccines to protect against infectious diseases such as HIV.
+The virus-like DNA nanoparticle shown is bearing 10 copies of an antigenic protein used for a vaccine application (scale bar is 10nm).

-Natural photosynthetic complexes consist of structured nanoscale assemblies of chlorophyll molecules that facilitate photon adsorption and energy transfer for the production of the chemical fuel ATP, which is the origin of energy for life on planet earth.
-Programmed self-assembly of synthetic DNA into precise 2D and 3D nanoscale architectures that mimic natural light-harvesting systems can now be used to organize synthetic chromophores to replicate key aspects of bacterial photosynthetic systems, controlling how energy and quantum information are transported at the nanoscale.
-In this research, we are making structured DNA assemblies with embedded chromophores to engineer new qubits (the information-bearing unit of quantum computers) to program new quantum information sensing, processing, and computing capabilities.
-Through our research, we might also discover new principles for efficiently harvesting energy from the sun.
+Natural photosynthetic complexes consist of densely packed arrays of chlorophyll molecules that facilitate photon adsorption and energy transfer for the production of the chemical fuel ATP, which is the origin of energy for life on planet earth.
+Programmed self-assembly of synthetic DNA into precise 2D and 3D nanoscale architectures that mimic natural light-harvesting systems can now be used to organize chromophores to replicate key aspects of bacterial photosynthetic systems, controlling how energy and quantum information are transported at the nanoscale.
+In this research, we are fabricating structured DNA assemblies with embedded chromophores to understand how to efficiently harness energy from the sun, as well as engineer new qubits—the computing unit of quantum computers—that operate at room temperature.
 (Figure is courtesy Ella Maru Studio.)

 Molecular Computing, Data Storage & Retrieval